suriya/django-xvalidate/README.rst

 django-xvalidate allows you to declare cross-field validators within a Django model.

-As an example, consider a Django model named `Event`.
+As an example, consider a Django model named :code:`Event`.

 .. code:: python